-APPROVE subject to the imposition of the following condition(s):

-- 1 Condition: Approval of the details of the means of layout, scale, appearance and landscaping of the site (hereinafter called 'the reserved matters') shall be obtained from the Local Planning Authority before any development is commenced. - 1 Reason: To comply with Section 92 of the Town and Country Planning Act, 1990, as amended by Section 51 of the Planning and Compulsory Purchase Act, 2004. - 2 Condition: Plans and particulars of the reserved matters referred to in Condition 1 above shall be submitted to the Local Planning Authority in writing and shall be carried out as approved. - 2 Reason: To comply with Section 92 of the Town and Country Planning Act, 1990, as amended by Section 51 of the Planning and Compulsory Purchase Act, 2004. - 3 Condition: Application for the approval of reserved matters shall be made to the Local Planning Authority before the expiration of three years from the date of this permission. - 3 Reason: To comply with Section 92 of the Town and Country Planning Act, 1990, as amended by Section 51 of the Planning and Compulsory Purchase Act, 2004. - 4 Condition: The development hereby permitted shall be begun not later than the expiration of two years from the final approval of the reserved matters or, in the case of approval on different dates, the final approval of the latest such matter to be approved. - 4 Reason: To comply with Section 92 of the Town and Country Planning Act, 1990, as amended by Section 51 of the Planning and Compulsory Purchase Act, 2004. - 5 Condition: The development hereby permitted shall be carried out in accordance with the following approved plans (Drawing No 1446-12) in so far as access only. - 5 Reason: For the avoidance of doubt and in the interests of proper planning. - 6 Condition: Prior to the commencement of groundworks, an investigation and risk assessment, in addition to any assessment provided with the planning application, must be completed in accordance with a scheme to assess the nature and extent of any contamination on the site, whether or not it originates on the site.
+- A) APPROVE subject to the completion of a S106 agreement within 4 months of the date of this resolution and subject to the imposition of the following condition(s): - 1 Condition Approval of the details of the means of layout, scale, appearance and landscaping of the site (hereinafter called 'the reserved matters') shall be obtained from the Local Planning Authority before any development is commenced. - 1 Reason To comply with Section 92 of the Town and Country Planning Act, 1990, as amended by Section 51 of the Planning and Compulsory Purchase Act, 2004. - 2 Condition Plans and particulars of the reserved matters referred to in Condition 1 above shall be submitted to the Local Planning Authority in writing and shall be carried out as approved. - 2 Reason To comply with Section 92 of the Town and Country Planning Act, 1990, as amended by Section 51 of the Planning and Compulsory Purchase Act, 2004. - 3 Condition Application for the approval of reserved matters shall be made to the Local Planning Authority before the expiration of three years from the date of this permission. - 3 Reason To comply with Section 92 of the Town and Country Planning Act, 1990, as amended by Section 51 of the Planning and Compulsory Purchase Act, 2004.

+- 4 Condition The development hereby permitted shall be begun not later than the expiration of two years from the final approval of the reserved matters or, in the case of approval on different dates, the final approval of the latest such matter to be approved. - 4 Reason To comply with Section 92 of the Town and Country Planning Act, 1990, as amended by Section 51 of the Planning and Compulsory Purchase Act, 2004. - 5 Condition The development hereby permitted shall be carried out in accordance with the following approved plans (Drawing No 1446-12) in so far as access only. - 5 Reason For the avoidance of doubt and in the interests of proper planning. - Condition Prior to the commencement of groundworks, an investigation and risk assessment, in addition to any assessment provided with the planning application, must be completed in accordance with a scheme to assess the nature and extent of any contamination on the site, whether or not it originates on the site.
 The contents of the scheme are subject to the approval in writing of the Local Planning Authority.
 The investigation and risk assessment must be undertaken by competent persons and a written report of the findings must be produced.
-The written report is subject to the approval in writing of the Local Planning must be include: - (i) a survey of the extent, scale and nature of contamination; - (ii) an assessment of the potential risks to: - human health, - property (existing or proposed) including buildings, crops, livestock, pets, - woodland and service lines and pipes, - adjoining land,

-- groundwaters and surface waters,

-- ecological systems,

-- archaeological sites and ancient monuments;

-(iii) an appraisal of remedial options, and proposal of the preferred option(s).
+The written report is subject to the approval in writing of the Local Planning Authority.
+The report of the findings must include: - (i) a survey of the extent, scale and nature of contamination; - (ii) an assessment of the potential risks to: - human health, - property (existing or proposed) including buildings, crops, livestock, pets, woodland and service lines and pipes, - adjoining land, - groundwaters and surface waters, - ecological systems, - archaeological sites and ancient monuments; - (iii) an appraisal of remedial options, and proposal of the preferred option(s).